 While these rankings aren't completely comprehensive (16 places were omitted from the study due to lack of data), there are still some pretty interesting names in I Saw It First's bottom 10 university towns and cities for nightlife.

 Take, for instance, the University of Oxford.
 It may frequently rank as one of the top UK universities for academia, but for nightlife?
-Its hometown ranks number 61 out of 61.
+Its hometown ranked number 61 out of 61.
 Sorry, Oxford.

 And what about London?
-Despite boasting some of the best universities in the world, including Imperial College London, the London School of Economics and Politics (LSE) and University College London (UCL), the UK's capital city finds itself third from bottom for student nightlife.
+Despite boasting some of the best universities in the world, including Imperial College London, the London School of Economics and Politics (LSE) and University College London (UCL), the UK's capital city found itself third from the bottom for student nightlife.

-There's no doubt that London's ranking has taken a battering from its high prices.
-Despite having by far the most nightlife options (1,326, which is over 1,000 more than the city with the next highest total), London's expensive alcohol (£5 a pint) and taxi prices, plus its relatively poor performance for safety, combine to drag it down to almost rock bottom.
+There's no doubt that London's ranking was brought down by its high prices.
+When the rankings were released, it had by far the most nightlife options (1,326, which was over 1,000 more than the city with the next highest total).
+But, London's expensive alcohol and taxi prices, plus its relatively poor performance for safety, combined to drag it down the rankings.